RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 RQMIS created a project team consisting of a Senior Clinical Consultant, Senior

-Regulatory Consultant and Clinical Monitor.
+Regulatory Consultant, and Clinical Monitor.
 In addition, RQMIS interviewed

 and trained three surgical oncologists to become members of the study’s